- November 15, 2015

 3-10 Oscillator Strategy – First Cross Method

 The most popular way to use this indicator in a strategy is to put you on alert for a potential continuation of the trend.
-Again, you can’t trade it in a bubble and it is imperative that you find locations on the chart where a trade would make sense.
+Again, you can’t trade it in a bubble and you must find locations on the chart where a trade would make sense.

-Raschke calls it the first cross and it has the slow line cross the zero line, the fast line crossing the slow line and hooking back up.
+Raschke calls it the first cross and it has the slow line crossing the zero line, the fast line crossing the slow line, and hooking back up.

 Sounds mechanical enough but blindly trading that can get you in a world of trouble.